cs207-project-erin-bruce-will/cs207-FinalProject/README.md

     - We set up checks for domain of `arcsin(x)` because it has to be between -1 and 1.

 ## Extensions
-The following are coming to autodiff very sooon.
+The following are coming to autodiff very soon.
- - support comparison operators > and <
+ - support comparison operators like > and <
- - one-line code for the jacobian or gradient, e.g. `J = ad.jacobian(f,g,h, x=DualNumber('x',3),y=DualNumber('y',5.5)` returning the matrix of [df/dx, df/dy; dg/dx, dg/dy; dh/dx, dh/dy;]
+ - one-line code for the jacobian or gradient, e.g. `J = ad.jacobian(f,g,h, x=DualNumber('x',3),y=DualNumber('y',5.5)` returning the matrix of `[df/dx, df/dy; dg/dx, dg/dy; dh/dx, dh/dy]`
- - support `DualNumber('x', np.ones(20))`, where a single variable can refer to an array of values
+ - Support for `DualNumber('x', np.ones(20))`, where a single variable can refer to an array of values
- - streamline functions like ad.sin() to return a scalar when given scalar input
+ - Streamline functions like ad.sin() to return a scalar when given scalar input, so that autodiff-upgraded functions can be used seamlessly with scalar inputs
- - simplify internal handling of rsub, rpow and others
+ - Simplify internal handling of rsub, rpow and others
- - verify that our choice of branch in inverse trig functions matches `math` and `numpy`
+ - Verify that our choice of branch in inverse trig functions matches `math` and `numpy`
- - add default arguments to log and exp
+ - Add default arguments to log and exp
- - support non-differentiable functions like absolute value
+ - Support non-differentiable functions like absolute value
- - Jacobian matrix as an output
  - GUI interface for a better client visual experience